mariamfh9/mariamfh9.github.io/_posts/2020-06-22-my_rails_portfolio_project.markdown

 ```

 in my user model.
 As soon as I started up the server, I had a log in page up and running.
 The next step was to add the gem ```'omniauth-github' ``` into my Gemfile.
-This allowed for the user to Log in, Sign up, or Log in with their Github account.
+This allowed for the user to Log in, Sign up, or Log Out with their Github account.
 Then the usual ```bundle install``` and adding
 ```
  def self.from_omniauth(auth)
     where(provider: auth.provider, uid: auth.uid).first_or_create do |user|